qwerty0981/url-join/README.md

 How often do you catch yourself wanting to simply append one string to another to create a URL (even though you know that it is bad practice)?
 Ever run into problems where you forget if you left a trailing slash as you are building a URL?
-If any of these problems sound familiar to you you might find this little library helpful.
+If any of these problems sound familiar you might find this little library helpful.

 This library was inspired by the JavaScript library of the same name [url-join](https://www.npmjs.com/package/url-join) and it serves basically the same purpose.